sabi/antsible/README.md

   - `# cp antsible.py /usr/local/bin`
 - Create an easy to call symlink
   - `# ln -s /usr/local/bin/antsible.py /usr/local/bin/ants`
-- Consider creating a systemd service to start antsible at boot
+- (Optional) Consider creating a systemd service to start antsible at boot
 - Edit the `hostsFile` variable in `antsible.py`.
 This should be the path of your Ansible hosts file.

 ## How to use